EAiler/monte-carlo-search/README.md

     pickle.dump(my_data, f)
 ```

-### Custom Heuristic
+- **Custom Heuristic**
-In the file _MinimaxIterativeAgent.py_ that was implemented, it is possible to add further heuristic functions and call them in the _score()_ function.
+In the file _my_players.py_ that was implemented, it is possible to add further heuristic functions and call them in the _score()_ function for the MinimaxAgent with Iterative Deepening.
+The alternative is to use one of the players implemented in the _sample_players.py_ and add a relevant score function there for computing heurisitics.